 - Tsunamis.
 (Still have nightmares)

 - Illness.
-Even as a kid I was convinced something was ‘wrong’, health wise.
+Even as a kid I was convinced something was ‘wrong’, health-wise.

 As I got older my fears became more ‘adult’.
 Less about things like kidnappers and more like cancer.
 I was always sure I was minutes from death (and if not, at least approaching).
 But I began to medicate myself.
 I didn’t choose to use drugs as I was, let’s say, morally opposed.
 But I drank.
 I noticed that I remained my same (if not perhaps exaggerated) self on the outside, but things changed on the inside when a few beers hit my system.

 Gone were the fears, both rational and irrational.
 Replacing them was that feeling that most teenagers and young adults are noted to feel: invincibility.
 Fearlessness.
-Bulletproof.
-Not instead of a fear that my heart would simply stop beating out of nowhere, I felt like if it did, I’d just keep going!
-The “what if” were replaced with “fuck its”.
+Being bulletproof.
+Now instead of a fear that my heart would simply stop beating out of nowhere, I felt like if it did, I’d just keep going!
+The “what if” were replaced with “eff its”.
 Imagine the relief!
 It would be like getting a “benign” diagnosis, but in a can!
 I could have that “you’re going to be fine” moment every day.
 At a moments notice!
 Hell, people wanted to drink, so I even had company!
 I was, after all, at university in the prime of my life, I was expected to (over) indulge!

 But, there is a fine line when it comes to drinking.
 There is a definite point when it goes from “this is fun” to “this is normal”.
 Probably the most annoying and frustrating thing about that line is that it doesn’t seem to be easy to see.
 But in hindsight?
 God yes, it’s like a blaring red, blinking sign that reads ‘right here, idiot!’
 Part of the problem, I suspect is the blurring of the word fun into normal.
 When ‘fun’ is 5 days a week it’s just ‘normal’.
 But the (probably subconscious) logic that comes into it goes something like, “It’s medicine, I need it.
 I should be taking it each day so I don’t have to feel.”

 The irony of all of that is that aside from the damage it does to your life in the bigger picture, it is physically destructive.
-After hurting myself at work, about six months after getting sober, a doctor in Australia asked me if I had hepatitis.
+After hurting myself (pretty badly) at work, about six months after getting sober, a doctor in Australia asked me if I had hepatitis.
 I said that I didn’t think so.
 He told me that my ‘liver numbers’ (I’m clearly not a physician) were not good.
 He recommended that I see my doctor when I’d returned to Canada.
 Scary stuff, right?
 I mean given the opportunity to choose, I’m taking anxiety over liver failure.
 10/10.
 Every single time.
 Luckily, and most likely undeservedly, my liver has healed with time.
 My point is that my anxiety over my health led to something that was ultimately far more harmful than my fear.

-My alcoholism and my anxiety have been doing a shitty dance for a long time.
+My alcoholism and my anxiety have been doing a dance for a long time.
 If it were a sport, It would be 2-on-1 and I’d lose.
-Luckily getting into the rooms and learning, trying and (for today at least) succeeding at being sober has stopped the progression of both. 🙂
+Luckily getting into the rooms and learning, trying and (for today at least) succeeding at being sober has stopped the progression of both.

 This post was never meant to excuse my drinking.
 I don’t ever try.
 Why would I?
 It’s not something I can undo.
 It isn’t something that will be erased from my past, and that’s fine.
 This post is simply meant to lay down the entrance to the path I walked.
 How I got to the entrance.
 Is it a cautionary tale?
 Maybe, but I don’t think it has to be.
 From where I see things it’s more of a tale that shows where a couple of minor, small changes would have drastically altered my life.
 But I wouldn’t trade the lessons I learned, but I might have handed over a bit of the self-inflicted-stupidity, if given the chance!